adhiva/hacktiv8-golang/README.md

-# hacktiv8-golang
+# Hacktiv 8 Golang Basic Lesson
-Hacktiv8 Lesson Golang Public Repository
+This repository for golang lesson at Hacktiv8